 And then I hit 40.
 You’ve heard this bit countless times.
 Yes, midlife crisis in full flow, tattoos and everything.
 I even seriously pondered selling my classic VW camper to buy a vintage Porsche.

 This steadfast companion who had driven me the length and breath, who had spent hours “Enjoying the view”, whilst catching a breather as I raced ahead up yet another hill, would accompany me no more.

-He would have been much happier walking along, fishing in or boating on a canal, but I now know he could see a fire burning inside me and was determined both to stoke it, and to make it the thing that cemented our bond.
+He would have been much happier walking along, fishing in or boating on a canal, but I now know he could see a fire burning inside me and was determined both to stoke it, and made it the thing that cemented our bond.
 He never openly expressed disappointment with my life choices, but thinking back over the occasional comment, I could see it confused him.
 How had the fire gone out?

 As he caught his last breath in a ward of Carlisle Infirmary, I looked out the window, over the Solway Firth to the hills of Dumfries and Galloway and knew it was time for a change.

 Gather is a big part of that change.
 I'm only sad that Dad never got to see the fire rekindled.